census-instrumentation/opencensus-specs/tags/TagMap.md

  See `TagPropagationFilter` in [Tag Propagation](#Tag Propagation). `TagTTL` value of -1 is typical used to represent a request, processing of which may span multiple entities.

-For now, only special values of `TagTTL` are used.
+For now, only special values of `TagTTL` are supported.

 ### Processing at Receiver and Sender
 For the sake of completeness, processing of `Tag` and `TagTTL` at sender and receiver includes